 Scout Jamboree & High Adventure Basecamp

-Scouting events and activities are principal draws in the Mount Hope area, which is located less than a mile east of the Summit Bechtel Family National Scout Reserve and fewer than three miles from the New River Gorge National River.
+Scouting events and activities are principal draws in the Mount Hope area, which is located less than a mile east of the Summit Bechtel Family National Scout Reserve and fewer than three miles from the New River Gorge National Park and Preserve.
 The Summit functions as a Jamboree facility every four years.
 During intervening years it operates as one of the association's five national high-adventure bases.
 Tens of thousands of scouts and their guests visit the reserve annually.

 Mount Hope was named for Mount Hope School, a one-room schoolhouse situated on a hill in the upper valley of Dunloup Creek, a tributary of the New River.